openstack/nova-specs/specs/mitaka/approved/libvirt-real-time.rst

 Other deployer impact
 ---------------------

-The operator will have the ability to define real time flavours by setting a flavour extra spec property.
+The operator will have the ability to define real time flavors by setting a flavor extra spec property.

 The operator will likely wish to make use of host aggregates to assign a certain set of compute nodes for use in combination with huge pages and CPU